The MOOC Case Book: Case Studies in MOOC Design, Development and Implementation

 The MOOC Case Book is now available.
 Order your copy now!

-- Dr. Joseph Rene Corbeil (Associate Professor, University of Texas at Brownsville)
+- Dr. Joseph Rene Corbeil (Associate Professor, University of Texas Rio Grande Valley)

-- Dr. Maria Elena Corbeil (Associate Professor, University of Texas at Brownsville)
+- Dr. Maria Elena Corbeil (Associate Professor, University of Texas Rio Grande Valley)

 - Dr. Badrul H. Khan (Honorary Distinguished Professor of E-Learning, Egyptian E-Learning University)